 The best advice I've ever been given was during a shopping trip for a work wardrobe for my first "real" job.
 After graduating from college, I landed a Marketing Specialist role at a large third‐party logistics provider.
 Only problem — the dress code was business casual…not dorm room chic.

 While looking around the store, my Dad and I started talking.
-He started asking some questions about the job, but ultimately he used the opportunity to share some career advice.
-What he said was, "Make sure that when others are talking, you're listening, not preparing the next thing to say.
+He started asking questions about the job, but ultimately, he used the opportunity to share career advice.
+He said, "Make sure that when others are talking, you're listening, not preparing the next thing to say.
 People are often eager to prove their value, in big meetings especially.
-When someone is constantly talking they can't listen, and others notice.
-Don't squander the value of what others are offering and don't dilute the substance of what you say."
+When someone constantly talks, they can't listen, and others notice.
+Don't squander the value of what others are offering, and don't dilute the substance of what you say."

 Consider his point within the context of the Define phase of a DMAIC project.
 How can you accurately identify critical customer requirements if you presume to already know them?
 How can you address the voice of the customer if you haven't taken the time to listen to their voice?

-Listening is certainly not a new or unique idea, but we can all benefit by taking a brief moment to ask ourselves "am I really listening?"
+Listening is certainly not a new or unique idea, but we can all benefit by asking ourselves, "Am I really listening?"
 Okay, I'll shut up now.